sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 # 🔥 News
+- \[**Publications**\]: Feb.
+21, 2026, three papers were accepted by IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR 2026)!
+Congrats to Shilin, Qiya and Xingfeng! 🎉
 - \[**Publications**\]: Nov.
 8, 2025, six papers were accepted by AAAI 2026!
 Congrats to Chao, Yizhi, Ruitao, and coauthors! 🎉
 - \[**Publications**\]: Sep.
 18, 2025, three papers were accepted by NeruIPS 2025!
 Congrats to Yanglin, Chao, and coauthors!
 One paper was accepted as Oral (accept rate=0.36%)!  🎉
 - \[**Publications**\]: July.
 6, 2025, three papers were accepted by ACM MM 2025!
 Congrats to Yuhang, Junyu, Ao, and coauthors! 🎉